ics80-fa20/ids-website/README.md

 **Students** if you see anything missing or broken links please feel free to file an issue in this repo or let me know.
 Note that this is a public repo so if you create an issue it would be publicly be available.
 If you are concerned about privacy you can directly email me.

 **Instructors** if you are planning to use any of the website design or resources (except the videos) feel free to do so but please attribute accordingly.
-Videos can be used by providing links directly to the YouTube video.

 Everything on this website except the videos are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).